The Marriage-Go-Round (film): Production

 Sol C. Siegel of Metro-Goldwyn-Mayer originally bought the film rights for $400,000.

 Reception

 Bosley Crowther of The New York Times called the film "giddily light and witty" and a "mentally strip-teasing escapade."
 He called Newmar a "... specimen of modernity the likes of which we have never expected to see" who "... looks like a twenty-first-century vision, standing a good 6 feet tall and being as beautifully proportioned and persuasive in personality as in physique."
 Crowther also complimented producer Stevens and director Lang for "settings about as crisp and colorful as one could wish and the whole movement of the running dalliance tasteful and absorbing in the limited space."

+The film cost $3 million and was a box office bomb, grossing only $1.3 million in rentals in North America.